If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

-Mesomorph - Of the three types, we can say that the mesomorph is the one that has the biggest advantage, since it gathers the best characteristics to develop a lean and muscular body.
+Mesomorph ?
+Of the three types, we can say that the mesomorph is the one that has the greatest advantage, as it has the best characteristics to develop a lean and muscular body.

 Mesomorphs usually look athletic, often with little training.
 The shoulders are broad and are usually strong.
 Gain muscle easily and losing fat is also no problem for the mesomorph.

-Although it has enormous advantages, the mesomorph can also be out of shape, and above all, if the goal is the best possible physical condition, proper training and diet is important.
+Although it has enormous advantages, the mesomorph can also be out of shape, and above all, if the goal is the best possible physical condition, proper training and a proper diet is important.

-Endomorph - The endomorph can be considered the opposite of the ectomorph.
+Endomorph ?
+The endomorph can be considered the opposite of the ectomorph.
 While the ectomorph is thin and thin, the endomorph is heavy, with a wide rib cage and broad shoulders.
-The endomorph gains muscle easily, but also fat, which makes it difficult for the endomorph to have a low body fat index.
+The endomorph easily gains muscle, but also fat, which makes it difficult for the endomorph to have a low body fat index.

 The endomorph is clearly the one with the biggest obstacles when it comes to fat loss, however, it is not impossible to achieve low fat levels.

 In addition, the endomorph's ability to gain muscle will help you burn fat in the long run.

 These are the three main body types that exist, however, it does not mean that you have to identify the 100% with one of them.

 The most likely is to be a mixture of two, however, there is always a prevalence for one of them, and that is where you should guide yourself to build your plan.